gradient-pulse/phi-mesh/pulse/README.md

 ---
 ```
-You are invited to contribute a pulse to the Φ-Mesh.
+You are invited to contribute your daily pulse to the Φ-Mesh.

 Instructions:
   1. Consult the Tag Glossary